sabyabhoi/Barf/README.md

 # Barf
-A Twitter Clone for Dogs
+A Twitter Clone for Dogs.
+Created using Javascript